 Seasoned firewood refers to how dry the logs are.
 “Green” wood refers to how “wet” a log is.
 The greenest logs are those that have just been cut therefore are considered to have the most moisture content – between 60-80% water content!
 However, depending on the type of wood, the moisture content will change.
 For example, ash has less moisture content than pine when first cut.
 Consequently, it dries out faster.
 The longer wood is left to dry the less moisture content it has and the easier it will be to burn.

-According to one European Standard an “Oven Ready” log should have less than 25% moisture content (this type of log is not suitable for your fire!).
-A seasoned log is less than 20% and a kiln dried log has moisture content below 15%.
+According to one European Standard, an “Oven Ready” log should have less than 25% moisture content (this type of log is not suitable for your fire!).
+A seasoned log is less than 20% and a kiln-dried log has a moisture content below 15%.

 Most appliance manufacturers recommend moisture levels of less than 20% for best performance.
 When your log is put on your fire, the first part of combustion is to dry out the log until it has 0% moisture content.

 If your wood is considered “green”, a lot of energy is spent in the fire drying the wood out until it is ready for burning and actually producing heat.
-Consequently burning green wood is false economy as it is not producing heat but using additional heat in order to dry it out.
+Consequently burning green wood is a false economy as it is not producing heat but using additional heat in order to dry it out.